Steven Livingston

 805 21st Street, NW, Office #433 Washington DC 20052

 Livingston has lectured at the National Defense University, the Army War College, the Strategic Studies Group at the Naval War College, the Brookings Institution, Carnegie Endowment for International Peace, the U.S. Institute for Peace, European Institute of Diplomacy, Vienna, the Foreign Service Institute, the U.S. Department of State, and at universities and think tanks in Europe, the Middle East, and Africa.
 He has appeared on CNN, CNNI, ABC, CBC, BBC, Al Jazeera, Al Jazeera International and many other news organizations commenting on public policy and politics.
-He has also been quoted in The Wall Street Journal, The Washington Post, The Economist and many other newspapers around the world.
-He has written for Newsday, USA Today (as a correspondent in Bosnia during the Balkan Wars), and La Stampa in Rome.
+He has also been quoted in The Wall Street Journal, The Washington Post, The Economist, The New York Times, and many other newspapers around the world.
+He has written for The Boston Globe, Newsday, USA Today (as a correspondent in Bosnia during the Balkan Wars), and La Stampa in Rome.
 His research and consulting activities have led to extended stays in Northern Ireland, Russia, Eastern and Central Europe, the Middle East, South Asia and East and Central Africa.
-At the invitation of the U.S. Embassy in Baghdad, he was twice in Iraq in 2008 and once again in 2009.
+At the invitation of the U.S. Embassy in Baghdad, he was in Iraq twice in 2008 and once again in 2009.
 At the invitation of the Canadian government and NATO, he was in Afghanistan in 2009 and 2010.
 He has advised a wide range of governments, the UN and NGOs on matters relating to international affairs, media, technology, and governance.
+In 2019, he led GW’s successful bid for a $5 million grant to found IDDP.

 Media and information technology's role in foreign affairs policy making, including economic development, governance, and human rights advocacy and security.